 Dr. and Mrs. Hamilton were the parents of a daughter, Jean (Hamilton) Scott.

 Dr. Hamilton joined the French Medical Service as a Major during World War I. The long hours and heavy workload, took its toll and his health suffered.
 He returned to Canada to convalesce and he worked in Ottawa for the Pension Board.

-After the war ended, Dr. Hamilton practiced in Petrolia, Ontario for 12 years.
-He took a little more than a year off, to study in Paris, London and Vienna and when he returned to Canada he set up a practice in Chatham, Ontario.
-Dr. Hamilton’s office was located at 57 Sixth Street in Chatham in 1934.
+After the war ended, Dr. Hamilton practiced medicine in Petrolia (Lambton County), Ontario for 12 years.
+He took a little more than a year off to study in Paris, London and Vienna and when he returned to Canada he set up a medical practice in Chatham.
+In 1934 Dr. Hamilton’s office was located at 57 Sixth Street in Chatham.

-Dr. Hamilton died on the 10th of February, 1951 at the Public General Hospital in Chatham, Ontario.
+Dr. Hamilton died on the 10th of February, 1951 at the Public General Hospital in Chatham.
 At the time of his death, he resided at 294 Victoria Ave. in Chatham.
 His wife Anne died on the 29th of October, 1977 at the Public General Hospital in Chatham.
-Dr. and Mrs. Hamilton are buried at Maple Leaf Cemetery in Chatham.
+Dr. and Mrs. Hamilton were buried at Maple Leaf Cemetery in Chatham.